ElizaYang/Civic-IoT-Hackathon/README.md

 # AT&T IoT Civic Hackathon - Indianapolis
 ## Project Title: Report & Stop, a sexual harassment reporting data analysis web application
 This project was designed to compete for the 3rd annual AT&T IoT Civic Hackathon hosted at Indianapolis on April 20th, 2018.
-There was over 1100 hackathon participants, and over 40 teams registered.
+There was over 600 developers, and over 40 teams registered.
 This team was one of the final 12 teams, won the second place in data analysis, and was awarded $1000 Amazon gift card dollar prize.

 ### Project Description